travis-ci/docs-travis-ci-com/blog/_posts/2012-09-05-on-yesterdays-log-unavailability.md

 As a first step we moved log processing into a [separate application](https://github.com/travis-ci/travis-logs).
 Multiple threads work through the log messages as they come in, therefore speeding up the processing.
+Jobs are partitioned by their key, so we make sure that log ordering is still consistent.
+It's still not perfect because a) it's not distributed yet and b) jobs with a lot of log output can still clog up a single processor thread's queue.

 We weren't sure if this would affect our database load at all, but luckily, even with 9 threads, there was no noteworthy increase in database response time.